What is SEUCK?

 IMPORTANT RULES -

-graphics / assets from commercial game titles, or other people's games
+commercial C64 game titles, or other people's games.
+Also do not create

-- Do not use example attack waves, graphics or sounds from example
+- Do not use example attack waves, graphics from example

 SEUCK game demos.
 They must be your own work.
 You'd be surprised that